Top 5 tips on giving good design feedback

 And this process should be a collaborative one.
 You and your designer both have very different, though equally important, roles to play, and you each bring necessary skills to the table.

 So, when giving website design feedback, begin with the faith that your designer is invested in and capable of building you the best website possible.
-Remember to trust your designer’s:
+Remember, feedback in design goes a long way, so make sure to trust your designer’s:

 - Intentions – You’ve both entered this collaboration to build a website that reflects your brand’s unique ethos and meets its unique challenges.
 Trust that your designer has your best interests in mind, and that any creative misalignments are due to simple misunderstanding rather than malice or apathy.